Dimterion/Commercial-bank-website/README.md

 For some of the dynamic features, like toggling user editing, there is a mock-up for it in `/designs/wireframes/edit-user-name.png`.

-And for the API model that you will be proposing for transactitons, the wireframe can be found in `/designs/wireframes/transactions.png`.
+And for the API model that is used for the proposed future features, the wireframe can be found in `/designs/wireframes/transactions.png`.

+### Instructions to run the frontend (once the above steps are completed)

+1. cd .\argent-bank-frontend\
+2. npm start